geblanco/drum-sequencer/notes.md

   The caveat could be speed, is it reasonable to use this mechanism for the sequencer?
   ~~
-- ~~take back timestamp, is present in all callbacks~~ ToDo := Check working, Midi Queue and Clock should be enough
+- ~~take back timestamp, is present in all callbacks~~
 - ~~move modes to separate files (remove utils?)~~
 - ~~wizard: setup velocity controller supports different lights? check velocity changes color~~